bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 ## About

-The file was released on the 21st of August.
-At the moment, four tabs have been unlocked: prologue, intro and two interview pages.
+The file was released on the 21st of August 2025.
+As of December 14th 2025, all five tabs have been unlocked.

-While the first two tabs are unlocked, the other three tabs require a password.
-All of these passwords are hidden behind a cipher.
-The third puzzle is not currently unlocked.
+While the first two tabs are readily available, the other three tabs require a password.
+All of these passwords are hidden behind ciphers.

 ***